Camp Julia Crowell: Camper incidents

 On August 4, 1959, two thirteen-year-old campers were killed by lightning, and two other girls were hospitalized, during a storm at Camp Julia Crowell.
 In 1999, the parents of a child injured while riding a horse at the camp sued; all the camp's horses were sold in 2005.

 Closure and current status

 The camp was sold by the Girl Scouts of North East Ohio in 2011, along with several other properties, despite an organized effort by Friends of Crowell Hilaka, to maintain the program and the site.
-The Western Reserve Land Conservancy purchased the property in 2015.
-Since 2014, the site has been known as the Richfield Heritage Preserve, a public park administered by the Richfield Joint Recreation District.
+The Richfield Joint Recreation District (RJRD) was formed by the Village of Richfield and Richfield Township for the purpose of purchasing Crowell Hilaka Girl Scout Camp, which was permanently closed in 2011.
+In November 2014, voters in the village and township passed two levies totaling $7.1 million to purchase and operate the property.
+The Western Reserve Land Conservancy entered into an agreement with the Richfield Joint Recreation District to purchased the property in 2015.
+At the August 22, 2016 Board meeting, the Richfield Joint Recreation District Board of Trustees voted to name the park Richfield Heritage Preserve.

 In 2020, the Crowell Hilaka Historic District was added to the National Register of Historic Places.

 Current park facilities include a segment of the Buckeye Trail, an event center, and accessible camping sites.

+Buildings

+Kirby's Mill: James Kirby's family home along with its water-powered mill wheel that produced hydroelectric power for his home and workshop.
+The mill was placed on the National Register of Historic Landmarks in 1978.

+Garfield House: James Kirby's dance hall, built on heavy-duty streetcar springs which moved the floor when people were dancing.